tnwei/exposure-to-code/source/07_numerical_methods.rst

 Numerical methods are algorithms that approximate mathematical calculations, often for practical purposes.
 Do you recall how we calculated the values for the Lorenz equation last week, given the formulas for the rates of change?
 We would have had to jump through hoops to perform some non-trivial mathematical integration, but by utilizing numerical methods, we were able to solve it simply with code.

 In short, numerical methods are techniques / algorithms that we can use to obtain approximate answers to mathematical questions.

 Why do we need numerical methods?
 ---------------------------------
 ..
 Section objective: Explains the importance of numerical methods
 ..
 Estimated time: 5 mins
 ..
 Instructor notes:

 ..
 [X]Explain rationale
 ..
 Some problems cannot be solved analytically, or will take forever
 ..
 Analytical form means can solve the equation
 ..
 Numerical methods allow us to approximate them

 Mathematics has proved very useful in describing the world around us.
 Many phenomena and processes in the world can be described using mathematical equations!
 However, these equations are not always practical to solve due to complexity.
 Thus, instead of solving them and obtaining the mathematically correct answer (i.e. obtaining the analytical solution), we do the next best thing instead: arrive at an answer that is close enough.
 We use algorithms that require far less time to arrive at the approximated solution instead of performing rigorous mathematical evaluation.
 Oftenly the results are well enough within established tolerances, that we can trust and use them as if we have properly solved the equation.

 Thanks to the advent of computers and coding, numerical methods perform better and better in getting us close enough to the answer.
 So much so, that it plays foundational roles in the world around us.
 Let's take a look at a few example applications.

 Applications of numerical methods
 ---------------------------------
 ..
 Section objective:
 ..
 Estimated time: 15 mins
 ..
 Instructor notes:

 .. [ ]List example applications here, explain story and impact

+Numerical methods has had numerous applications in our highly integrated society!
+For example, it helps solves specific scientific and engineering problems such as prediction of oil production, fluid dynamics, multidimensional root finding, weather prediction, and so much more!
+For example in one 1989 paper by N Z Sun entitled, "Applications of numerical methods to simulate the movement of contaminants in groundwater", the author used numerical methods to stimulate movement of contaminants through the subsurface which helped the author in producing a high quality solution without needing to know the complete picture or to take account of every single variable.
+These specific problems if done via an analytical method would take far too much time for a problem as complex as this.

 ..
 Taylor series expansion?
 ..
 FFT for signal processing?
 ..
 Modern machine learning
 ..
 Anytime we deal with differentiation or integration --> fast solvers
 ..
 On a large scale: weather prediction

+On a very large scale, numerical methods is used especially since many variables need to introduced (velocity, pressure, temprerature, time, position, carbon dioxide, humidity and so on).
+Many difficult differential equations are needed to solve this to make a mathematical weather model.
+In recent times however, a plethora of numerical analysis methods are used in atmospheric modeling such as fluid mechanics and numerical solution of differential equations.
+Localized data is implemented in certain models that are run by parallel supercomputers to aid in this process.

 ..
 Optimization

+Optimazation is also a type of numerical method that particularly helps in allocating resources most efficiently.
+Businesses uses optimization methods for investment strategies, inventory control among others.

 ..
 Basically anytime we want computer to do math quickly, there are some numerical methods involved.
 In fact, we have been using them in our past exercises!
 List the methods used in the past classes so they can be Googled.

+Numerical methods help a lot whenever we want to calculate something quickly and can accept a tolerable amount of error.
+Most popular programming languages use numerical methods to achieve certain calculations and models.
+In fact, Python's libraries such as NumPy and matplotlib uses them too!
+We will be learning a new library called SciPy that also uses numerical methods.

 Exercise: Solving roots using Newton-Raphson's method
 -----------------------------------------------------
 ..
 Section objective: Simple exercise?
 ..
 Estimated time: 20 mins
 ..
 Instructor notes:

 ..
 Hook

 In a previous exercise, we have asked you to implement the root solving formula for quadratic equations.
 There is a reason this was taught to you in the K12 syllabus, the concept strikes a balance between widely applied in STEM, and is simple enough to solve.
 If we want to solve more complex equations however, the mathematics becomes messy and complicated very quickly.

 We might not be familiar with solving roots for more complex polynomials, but computers can help us with that through numerical methods.
 We just need to give the proper instructions through code.
 In this exercise, we will be coding the Newton-Raphson's method for solving roots.

 ..
 TODO: Need to finish explanation and illustrations here, uncomment when complete
 ..
 This method is built on the idea that a function can be approximated by a tangent line.
 ..
 If able to calculate the fxn and its derivative at any point, able to take a first guess and iterate until the root is found.

 Below is the formula for the Newton-Raphson's method: